pdimov/blog/_posts/2020-05-17-state-of-c-static-analysis-circa-2020.md

       |            ^~
 ```

-In addition to the warning in `f1`, it even zapped the pointer `nullptr`.
+In addition to the warning in `f1`, it even zapped the pointer to `nullptr`.
 An interesting
 choice, with which not everyone agrees, but in my opinion returning a null pointer is
-much better than returning a dangling pointer to just-deallocated stack memory.
+much better than returning a dangling pointer to just-deallocated stack memory... which is

-Which is exactly what happens in `f2` and `f3`.
+exactly what happens in `f2` and `f3`.

 Let's try Microsoft [`cl.exe 19.24 /O2 /std:c++latest /W4 /analyze`](https://godbolt.org/z/OSPCjC):